 A patient with Rheumatoid Arthritis presents with a swollen, painful wrist, fever, and weight loss.
 You suspect septic arthritis due to Rheumatoid Arthritis.
 What would be the best next step in management?

-What is joint aspiration and culture of synovial fluid to identify the causative organism?
+What is joint aspiration with synovial fluid analysis and culture?

 What is Osteoarthritis?